BlakeWittmayer/30_Arietis_HZ/HZ_Calculations/README.md

 4. Early Mars

 ## Contact
+Blake Wittmayer - blake.wittmayer@mavs.uta.edu
-Blake Wittmayer & Manfred Cuntz
+Manfred Cuntz - cuntz@uta.edu
 Univerisity of Texas at Arlington
-blake.wittmayer@mavs.uta.edu
-cuntz@uta.edu

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.